uniworld-io/pos-bridge/README.md

 This should give you RPC listen addresses for both RootChain ( read Ganache ) & ChildChain ( read Bor ), which need to updated in `pos-portal/truffle-config.js`.
 Also note Mnemonic you used when setting up local keyMap, we'll make use of it for migrating pos-portal contracts.

-Generates `~/contractAddresses.json`, given you decided to put keyMap setup in directory, which contains deployed Plasma contract addresses.
+Generates `~/contractAddresses.json`, given you decided to put keyMap setConfig in directory, which contains deployed Plasma contract addresses.
 Now you can update preferred mnemonic to be used for migration in [truffle config](truffle-config.js)

 Create `.env`